0xlane/pe-sign/README.md

 ### Installation

-Download the binary for your platform from the Releases page.
+Download the binary for your platform from the [`Releases`](https://github.com/0xlane/pe-sign/releases) page.
 On Linux and macOS, you can place it in the `/bin` directory or add it to the `PATH` environment variable.
 On Windows, you can place it in `C:\Windows\System32` or add it to the `PATH` environment variable.

+Alternatively, if you have `Cargo` installed, you can easily install it by running `cargo install pe-sign`.

 ### Usage